 Fund Expenses.
-The Fund is responsible for its own operating expenses.
-Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of the Fund, the Adviser has agreed to waive its management fees and pay the Fund's expenses, as specified in the Prospectus.
+The Funds are responsible for their own operating expenses.
+Pursuant to an Operating Expenses Limitation Agreement between the Adviser and the Trust, on behalf of the Funds, the Adviser has agreed to waive its management fees and pay the Funds' expenses, as specified in the Prospectus.
 Fees waived and expenses paid by the Adviser may be recouped by the Adviser for a period of 36 months following the month during which such fee waiver and expense payment occurred, and the expense limit in effect at the time of recoupment.
-The Operating Expenses Limitation Agreement is indefinite in term, but cannot be terminated through at least May 30, 2024.
+The Operating Expenses Limitation Agreement is indefinite in term, but cannot be terminated through at least April 30, 2026 for each Fund.
 Thereafter, the agreement may be terminated at any time upon 60 days' written notice by the Trust's Board or the Adviser.